NCI-Agency/anet/docs/dev-setup.md

 #### Prerequisites
 1. Start with a clean test-database when running tests: `./gradlew -PtestEnv dbDrop dbMigrate dbLoad`
-1. Run your _development_ server with a fake SMTP container: `./gradlew -PtestEnv dockerCreateFakeSmtpServer dockerStartFakeSmtpServer`
+1. Start a test SMTP server (in a Docker container) in your local development environment: `./gradlew -PtestEnv dockerCreateFakeSmtpServer dockerStartFakeSmtpServer`
 1. In order to run the client-side tests you must start a server using the test-database: `./gradlew -PtestEnv run`

 Run `yarn run lint-fix` to automatically fix some kinds of lint errors.